April 7, 1997: Apple’s System 7 operating system receives its last update with the shipping of Mac OS 7.6.1.

 The update brings a few bug fixes and support for Apple’s new PCI Power Macs and the PowerBook 3400.
 Most importantly, it marks the end of the System 7 era, which dawned way back in 1991.

 Unlike today, when we receive an ostensibly new version of macOS every year, things moved at a slower pace in the 1990s.
 System 7 arrived in May 1991, bringing some great features such as introducing QuickTime to Macs.

 It was the first Apple operating system available on compact discs.
 (Customers could also get it on a set of 15 floppies.)
 System 7 was also the Mac operating system that faced off against the world-conquering (at least in terms of popularity) Windows 95.

 Before Windows 95 hit shelves on August 24, 1995, Cupertino employees rode around with bumper stickers reading, “Windows 95 = Macintosh ’89.”
 The joke likened Microsoft’s new operating system to a 4-year-old Mac OS.

 The Mac OS 7.6 update, which Apple released on January 7, 1997, brought with it a name change from “System 7” to “Mac OS.”
 It also added virtual memory and memory management, a new caching system for File Manager, PowerPC Resource Manager routines, and performance improvements.

 Unlike today’s free macOS updates, users who wanted System 7.6.1 paid for it — even if they already bought an earlier version of System 7.
-Considering that it added only minor improvements, this became a point of contention at the time.
+Considering that it added only minor improvements, this became a point of contention.